Last Updated: Feb 9, 2022

 Finally actually answering the question – Why are we still working?

 For my wife and I, we worked tremendously hard to obtain our education (formal and informal, in school and in our jobs), and the resulting dividends we’re now seeing are staggering.
-Yes, we both have healthy salaries, but having the opportunity to productively employ the skills and knowledge we’ve honed over time on challenging and exciting problems provides us with tremendous fulfillment and mental stimulation.
-On top of that, we both work with great teams of people we respect, and in well run organizations.
+Yes, we both had healthy salaries on the road to FI, but having the opportunity to productively employ the skills and knowledge we’ve honed over time on challenging and exciting problems provided us with tremendous fulfillment and mental stimulation.
+On top of that, we both worked with great teams of people we respect, and in well run organizations.

 A Couple of Bonus Thoughts On Working Pre- and Post-FI

 1) Let’s say you hate your job, you’re miserable, and just want to escape.
 The great news is that FI provides the freedom and time to pursue areas you’re more interested in, and can include going back to school for a while to get re-trained on a totally different field if you want.
 Which as I argue above, I think is far more likely to lead to long-term deep happiness than watching Netflix all day.

 2) More great news: you don’t need to get all the way to FI to implement an escape plan.
 As described extensively in the FI community, there are many levels of FI, from “debt-free” to “decent emergency fund saved up” to “a few months of living expenses saved up” to “a few years of living expenses saved up” to “Lean FI” (saved enough to meet required expenses with 4% rule) to “Standard FI” to “Fat FI”.
 And I know I’m leaving out many other sub-steps.